expo/expo-github-action/README.md

 ### Test PRs and publish a review version

 Reviewing pull requests can take some time if you have to read every line of code.
-To make this easier, you can publish the edited version of the PR using a dedicated release channel.
+To make this easier, you can publish the edited version of the PR using a [release channel][link-expo-release-channels].
-Below you can see an example of a workflow that publishes and comments when the app is ready for review.
+Below you can see an example of a workflow that publishes and comments on te PR when the app is published.

 ```yml
 name: Expo Review